scaleoutsystems/digital-pathology-tutorial/README.md

 $ fedn run client -in client.yaml --name YOUR_CLIENT_NAME
 ```

-## Prepare own partitions for experimentation with FL
+## Preparing your own data partitions

-Clone this repostitory and follow the below instructions to obtain and partition the raw dataset.
-Note that the download can take up to a few hours depending on internet connection.
+The following instructions are for those that want to prepare their own data partiations from the raw dataset (for example, if you want to change the number of partitions).
+First, clone this repostitory and install dependencies.

 ### Download the data
 Download the dataset from:
 https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080958

+*Note that the download requires a third-party plugin, and that it can take up to a few hours depending on internet connection.*

 ### Partion the dataset